mikecamara/CoronaTime/README.md

 # COVID-19 Tracker APP

-This project was built using the new SWIFT UI and display the COVID-19 infections live data from the [Novel COVD API](https://github.com/NovelCOVID/API).
+This project was built using the new SWIFT UI and display the COVID-19 infections live data from the [Novel COVID API](https://github.com/NovelCOVID/API).

 ![Alt text](screenshots/1.png?raw=true "Corona World Cases")